-Box and Dropbox recently expanded their enterprise cloud services with new features that could change IT pros' perception of the cloud file-sharing and storage providers' products as unsecure consumer platforms.
+Box and Dropbox recently expanded their enterprise cloud services with new features that could change IT pros' perception of the cloud file-sharing and storage

 Box and Dropbox are already left, right and center in the enterprise whether IT people like it or not.